dotnet/android/Documentation/workflow/SystemProperties.md

 ### debug.mono.log

-Configure the Xamarin.Android runtime categories.
+Configure the .NET for Android runtime categories.
 By default only the `default` category is enabled, which logs a handful of messages during application startup and operation.
 This property enables all the messages logged below the `info` level for any of the categories.